Tens of thousands of people in the UAE have now been awarded a golden visa in recognition of their exceptional status.

 Normal expatriate workers must renew their visa every two to three years.

-Golden visas are different to Emirati citizenship, which can only be granted to individuals nominated by government or royal court officials.
+Golden visas are different to Emirati citizenship, which can be granted only to people nominated by government or royal court officials.

 Who can get a golden visa?

-Golden visas can be granted to investors, entrepreneurs, individuals with specialised talents, researchers in various fields of science and knowledge, and bright students with promising scientific capabilities.
+Golden visas can be granted to investors, entrepreneurs, people with specialised talents, researchers in various fields of science and knowledge, and bright students with promising scientific capabilities.

-Sometimes individuals are nominated for golden visas by senior Emiratis or government bodies, and in other circumstances people apply online.
+Sometimes people are nominated for golden visas by senior Emiratis or government bodies, and in other circumstances people apply online.

-If an individual is awarded a golden visa, then their spouse and children can also apply.
+If a person is awarded a golden visa, then their spouse and children can also apply.

 How do the authorities decide who is eligible for a golden visa?